Best Las Vegas Mobile Apps: 6 Essential Apps Every Sin City Traveler Should Download

 I’ve been traveling to Las Vegas consistently since I turned 21 years old, yet I just recently learned about this app.

-The myVEGAS apps are free and allow users to earn loyalty points through virtual slots and blackjack that can be used for free/discounted rooms, food, drinks and shows, plus much more, at MGM’s casinos across the country through its M life rewards program.
+The myVEGAS apps are free, allowing users to earn loyalty points through virtual slots and blackjack that can be used for free/discounted rooms, food, drinks and shows, plus much more, at MGM Resorts’ casinos across the country through its M life Rewards Loyalty Program.

 While myVEGAS consistently badgers you to purchase chips with real money, I’ve simply relied on the free daily bonuses it provides and have had no problems scoring loyalty points without spending a dime.